 A fresh coat of paint can keep your home looking its best even if other aspects of the property are lacking.
-The right color, especially if it is a fresh coat can really brighten up the room, make it feel newer, and allow any prospective buyer to really see themselves in the home as opposed to thinking about past residents.
+A Zillow study recently showed that something simple as painting a home before buying can help obtain a much higher sale price and generally worth while spending the money on this if you can afford before selling your home.
+Many other of the best house hunting websites agree with this view.
+When selling a home, the right color, especially if it is a fresh coat can really brighten up the room, make it feel newer, and allow any prospective buyer to really see themselves in the home as opposed to thinking about past residents.
 A great tip is to instead of painting every surface of your home, focus primarily on high-traffic areas such as kitchens, bedrooms, bathrooms, and major hallways.
 It is also a good idea to consider repayment the outside of your home if it has been a while since you have done so.

 Things to focus on when considering a paint job is to opt for neutral color schemes.
 White and off-whites will forever by the top-selling interior colors and will appeal to most prospective buyers.